8 Analysts Have This to Say About Alcoa - NewsBreak

 Apple, Inc. AAPL reported stronger-than-expected earnings and sales results for its fourth quarter on Thursday.
 Apple reported fourth-quarter EPS of $1.29 per share, exceeding the consensus estimate of $1.27.
 The bottom-line results also beat the year-ago quarter’s $1.24 and the previous quarter’s $1.20.
 Revenue rose 8% year-over-year from $83.36 billion to $90.1 billion.
 Analysts, on average, had modeled revenue of $88.9 billion for the quarter.

-Acadia Healthcare Co ACHC is set to give its latest quarterly earnings report on Monday, 2022-10-31.
+Qumu QUMU is set to give its latest quarterly earnings report on Thursday, 2022-10-27.
 Here's what investors need to know before the announcement.
-Analysts estimate that Acadia Healthcare Co will report an earnings per share (EPS) of $0.79.
-Acadia Healthcare Co bulls will hope to hear the company...
+Analysts estimate that Qumu will report an earnings per share (EPS) of $-0.17.
+Qumu bulls will hope to hear the company to announce they've not only beaten...

 Elon Musk's Recommendation To Invest In 'Physical Things' May Be His Best Advice Yet